oscinis-com/VivoCity/README.md

-# CloudSim
+# VivoCity
-CloudSim - A cloud-native driving and traffic simulators for the next era [placeholder]
+VivoCity - A cloud-native driving and traffic simulator for the next era [placeholder]